-We live now in an era of collaboration and partnership between government and communities, where policy choices around the spending of public money are made by government and the delivery of services is increasingly undertaken by NGOs in the private and voluntary sectors.
+In this paper we explore the themes of transparency and accountability in the context of devolved service delivery by government.
+We live now in an era of collaboration and partnership between government and communities, where policy choices around the spending of public money are made by government and the delivery of services is increasingly undertaken by non-governmental organisations ("NGOs") in the private and voluntary sectors.
 There is a broad consensus about the involvement of NGOs in publicly-funded service delivery and the importance of values such as collaboration and mutual trust between governments and NGOs.
 This has been reflected in a number of positive developments, including an agreed statement of government intentions as regards the voluntary sector.

-Nevertheless, there are expectations of transparency and accountability, and the best use of public money.
-A collaborative approach does not on its own ensure either transparency or accountability, and there are tensions between collaboration and mutual trust, and control.
-Traditional systems of accountability based on public law values, while they have grown over the past three or four decades to encompass a wide range of accountability mechanisms and remedies, are of only limited application to NGOs.
-Designers of the devolved model have - not always effectively - tended to place their faith in common law remedies, particularly those of contract.
+However, a collaborative approach does not on its own ensure either transparency or accountability.
+The growth of NGO service delivery has been at the expense of some transparency, especially over where the boundary lies between the public and private sectors.
+Traditional systems of accountability based on public law values have also struggled to keep pace.
+The discipline of public law has grown over the past three or four decades to encompass a wide range of accountability mechanisms and remedies, but these are of only limited application to NGOs.
+Designers of the devolved model have tended to place their faith in common law remedies, particularly those of contract.

-Contracting, under common law, can provide a robust means of specifying and enforcing service delivery by third parties.
-But the establishment, monitoring and enforcement of contractual obligations is costly and resource intensive, and requires skill and persistence.
-The practical issues involved include the qualifications and experience of a funding entity's staff whose task it is to establish the suitability of funded agencies; invigilation of contractual performance; the imposition of cost-beneficial controls; and the application of suitable remedies.
-Inadequate attention to these factors reduces the effectiveness of the contract as a means of ensuring transparency and accountability.
+The common law provides a robust means of specifying and enforcing service delivery by third parties.
+But the establishment, monitoring and enforcement of common law obligations is costly and resource intensive, and requires skill and persistence.
+Inadequate attention to these factors reduces the effectiveness of the common law as a means of ensuring transparency and accountability.

-Key among the invigilation issues in a devolved environment is the tension between strict and more relaxed invigilation of contractual performance.
-In an era of very high expectations of accountability over the use of public funds, a regime of more relaxed controls creates substantial risks not only for governments but also for NGOs - as seen, for example, in the issues involving the Waipareira Trust (2000), Te Hauora o Tai Tokerau (2002), and Donna Awatere Huata MP (2003).
+In an era of very high expectations of accountability over the use of public funds, this creates substantial risks not only for governments but also for NGOs - as seen, for example, in the issues involving the Waipareira Trust (2000), Te Hauora o Tai Tokerau (2002), and Donna Awatere Huata MP (2003).
 These spectacular failures of accountability show the size of the gap between expectation and reality as to what happens when things go wrong - in particular, who is to be held accountable (the NGO provider, or the funding department), how (whether through public or common law remedy), and by whom (e.g. by the funding department or the NGO's own stakeholders).